-The project proposes a Master Plan to demolish the existing development, and to construct eight live/work units with attached garages and additional on-site parking.
-The project proposes a Tentative Tract Map to subdivide the property for individual ownership ("common interest development").

-The overall height of the proposed buildings is three floors with a roof deck (maximum height of 42 feet).
+The project proposes a Master Plan to demolish the existing development, and to construct nine live/work units with attached garages and additional on-site parking.
+As required by the applicable Urban Plan provisions, the project proposes a Tentative Tract Map to subdivide the property for individual ownership ("common interest development") of the units.
+The overall height of the proposed buildings is three floors, with a roof deck constructed above the third-floor level (42 feet maximum height).
 The maximum height permitted by the Urban Plan is 60 feet and four floors.
-The total floor area ratio (FAR) proposed for the project is 0.99 (1.0 maximum permitted per the Urban Plan).
-The exterior elevations are proposed to be comprised of modern materials and finishes (see Image 6 below).
+The total FAR for the project is 0.98 (1.0 maximum permitted per the Urban Plan).
+The exterior elevation design has generally not changed from the City Council screening and are proposed to be comprised of modern materials and finishes (see the above Image 2 and the below Image 3).